rkumar/rbcurse/README.markdown

   * sqlc.rb is a ruby sql client _demo_ (using testd.db at
      <http://www.benegal.org/files/screen/testd.db>)
     (requires gem sqlite3-ruby)
-    Demos horizontal and vertical scrolling of data.
-    (If this doesn't work, try _sqlc.rb.
-I have integrated tabbedpanes into sqlc.rb - each query opens a new tab).
+    sqlc.rb: uses tabbedpanes - each query opens a new tab sqlm.rb: uses a multi-container - each query opens a new table in the multicontainer

   * testtodo.rb is a test TODO application (now using fastercsv) (needs retesting - may not work at all)